 3. AP diploids: I would like to try crossing I. attica with diploid arils.
 The rationale is the same as using the triploids, although in this case the seedlings would be expected to be sterile, with the rare exception of unreduced gametes.

-4. Unbalanced tetraploids (AAPT): There are a few unbalanced tetraploids of this sort that have some fertility, including the antique 'Zwanenburg'.
-The P and T sets seem to have more affinity with each other than either do with the arils, so occasional fertility is not too surprising.
+4. Unbalanced tetraploids (AAPT): There are a few unbalanced tetraploids of this sort, including Lawrence Ransom's "Vera girls" and possibly the antique 'Zwanenburg'.
+The P and T sets seem to have more affinity with each other than either do with the arils, so occasional fertility is possible.
 Gametes would be either AP or AT (give or take a chromosome or two), and so should produce about half AAPP amphidiploids when crossed with the existing members of the family.
 The APPT unbalanced tetraploid 'Persian Sapphire' also has the potential to produce AP gametes.

 Harald Mathes's 'Barbarella' was the first arilpum to be registered from tetraploid RC x I. pumila breeding.
 It is pollen fertile, and has been crossed with SDBs and ABs to produce some arilbred medians of note.